Tertiary education & training

 You can do vocational training (training for a particular trade or type of job) while you are working, often as part of an apprenticeship.
 Vocational training is also available at many secondary schools, alongside core academic subjects.

 Training qualifications are developed and managed by industry groups called Industry Training Organisations (ITOs).
-There are over 30 of them in New Zealand, covering a large range of industries including service, manufacturing, primary industries (like agriculture), and trades.
+There are over 30 of them in New Zealand.
+These organisations cover a large range of industries including manufacturing, primary industries (eg agriculture), and trades (eg building).

 New Zealand apprenticeships

 In New Zealand, all apprentice training comes under a programme called New Zealand Apprenticeships.
 It approves all apprenticeships and helps maintain standards.
 The Tertiary Education Commission (TEC) website has more information on the programme.

-The TEC also has a register of apprenticeships you can use to find out what apprenticeships are available and which ITO you should contact.
+The TEC also has a register of apprenticeships you can use to find out what is available and which ITO you should contact.

 Adult and community education

-Many Universities, Institutes of Technology and Polytechnics offer ACE courses.
-ACE courses are also offered by community providers and delivered in church halls, local schools, and even people’s homes.
+Many universities, Institutes of Technology and polytechnics offer ACE courses.
+They are also offered by community providers and delivered in church halls, local schools, and even people’s homes.